4 Ways the Best Employee Wellness Programs Improve Employee Health

 These campaigns may include visible leadership support for the wellness program, posters, postcards, emails, newsletter articles, blogs, and department announcements.
 Introduction to and explanation of the wellness program is made to all employees during required work meetings.

-Throughout the year, the wellness committee and company leadership are engaged in improving the worksite culture and enviornment by making it easier to be healthy.
+Throughout the year, the wellness committee and company leadership are engaged in improving the worksite culture and environment by making it easier to be healthy.
 Every aspect of every behavior change campaign is guided by the AMSO behavior change model.

 Evidence That the Best Employee Wellness Programs Behavior Change